Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Discussions

 \subsection{Method improvements and remaining challenges}

-In this study, we combine the barred orbit-superposition method \citep{Tahmasebzadeh2021,Tahmasebzadeh2022} with the population-orbit superposition method \citep{Zhu2020}, and extend the combined new method to model edge-on barred galaxies with effective improvements.
-By incorporating both the morphologies and kinematics of stellar orbits into the structural decomposition framework, our method achieves higher accuracy in recovering different structures ($|f_{\rm model}-f_{\rm true}|\lesssim0.1$) compared to earlier non-edge-on barred galaxy models \citep{Tahmasebzadeh2022}, where the biases for bar and bulge fractions reached $\sim0.15$.
-Additionally, when tagging the stellar orbits with ages and metallicities, we do not use the age-circularity and age-metallicity correlations adopted in previous works \citep{Zhu2020,Ding2023,Jin2024}, which avoid strong assumptions in the modelling.
+In this study, we combined the barred orbit-superposition method \citep{Tahmasebzadeh2021,Tahmasebzadeh2022} with the population-orbit superposition method \citep{Zhu2020} and extended the combined new method to model edge-on barred galaxies with effective improvements.
+By incorporating both the morphologies and kinematics of stellar orbits into the structural decomposition framework, our method achieves higher accuracy in recovering different structures ($|f_{\rm model}-f_{\rm true}|\lesssim0.1$), compared to earlier non-edge-on barred galaxy models \citep{Tahmasebzadeh2022}, where the biases for bar and bulge fractions reached $\sim0.15$.
+Additionally, when tagging the stellar orbits with ages and metallicities, we did not use the age-circularity and age-metallicity correlations adopted in previous works \citep{Zhu2020,Ding2023,Jin2024}.
+This allowed us to avoid strong assumptions in the modelling.
 Despite weaker model constraints, our method still provides robust recoveries for stellar populations in different components, which reduces the reliance on prior assumptions and allows flexible studies.

-As shown in Fig.~\ref{mass-fractions}, the mass fractions of bar and disk exhibit larger biases and uncertainties than the bulge and halo components.
-This is attributed to uncertainties of the model-predicted dynamical bar lengths $R_{\rm bar,model}$.
+As shown in Fig.~\ref{mass-fractions}, the mass fractions of bar and disc exhibit larger biases and uncertainties than the bulge and halo components.
+This is attributed to uncertainties of the model-predicted dynamical bar lengths, $R_{\rm bar,model}$.
 The values of the true and model-predicted bar lengths are shown in Table~\ref{bar-length}.
-For edge-on observations, it is hard to distinguish between the bar end and the disk.
-Both the bar end and the disk show similar luminosity distributions from edge-on views and are rotation-dominated ($\lambda_z\sim1$; see Fig.~\ref{orbit-distributions}).
-The key difference lies in their stellar orbits: disk orbits tend to be round in the $x$-$y$ plane ($p_{\rm orb}\sim1$), while bar orbits elongate along the bar ($p_{\rm orb}\ll1$).
-However, such a difference in orbit morphologies is indistinguishable with data from edge-on views, which results in the uncertainties of dynamical bar lengths.
+For edge-on observations, it is hard to distinguish between the bar end and the disc.
+Both the bar end and the disc show similar luminosity distributions from edge-on views and are rotation-dominated ($\lambda_z\sim1$; see Fig.~\ref{orbit-distributions}).
+The key difference lies in their stellar orbits: disc orbits tend to be round in the $x$-$y$ plane ($p_{\rm orb}\sim1$), while bar orbits elongate along the bar ($p_{\rm orb}\ll1$).
+However, such a difference in orbit morphologies is indistinguishable with data from edge-on views, which results in the uncertainties we tend to see on dynamical bar lengths.